German Swiss International School: Campuses

 In 1969, GSIS first opened to 73 students in a house at 1 Barker Road, The Peak.
 Due to growing student numbers, the school relocated some or all of its classes multiple times until 1975 when the school was able to open its first school building on Guildford Road.
 Today the Peak campus comprises three buildings, including the Upper Building, Middle Building and Lower Building.
 The Upper Building is taken up by the Primary School, while the Middle and Lower Buildings are for Secondary School.
 The cafeteria is operated by Compass, the catering company contracted by GSIS.

 In 2007, the Hong Kong Government awarded GSIS a second campus at 162 Pok Fu Lam Road, Pok Fu Lam, which in 2010 became the new home for the Kindergarten and Lower Primary: Y01 in the English stream, and Deutsche Vorschule (German Preschool) in the German stream.

 Campus Development Plan 2012–2016

 In 2008, the Board of GSIS developed a Campus Development Plan aimed at making better use of the space available for the current number of students and facilitate future curricular requirements.
 It was intended for the Upper Building to house the Primary Departments, while the Lower and Middle Buildings would house the Secondary Departments.

 To minimise disturbance to classes over Phases III to V, GSIS secured a private campus in Wan Chai which temporarily housed both streams of the Upper Primary (K02-K04 in the German stream and Y03-Y06 in the English stream) from 2012 to 2016.
 This decanting site was originally owned and operated by the Wan Chai Kai Fong Welfare Association.
 The decanting site was originally proposed in Ma On Shan, until opposition came from parents.

 Upon completion of Phase V, Y02-Y06 and K01-K04 moved into the Upper Building.

-School Buses

-Similar to other international schools in Hong Kong, GSIS has outsourced its transportation services to reputable bus companies who specialize in providing student bus services.
-The companies that will provide bus services to GSIS from August 2021 onwards are Synergy Travel Services Limited and Mr Lau Hon Por, providing services to destinations to Hong Kong Island and Kowloon (Synergy) and Clearwater Bay (Mr Lau Hon Por).
-The seating capacity offered on the various routes is sufficient for students holding multi-trip passes.
-The school replaced Kwoon Chung Motors with Synergy following the 2020-2021 school year.
-Prior to the 2019-2020 school year, Kingsview Bus Service Company provided service for destinations in Kowloon but was replaced by the expanded Kwoon Chung network.